How to buy an electric car through a limited company

-- Provided you are registered for VAT, you can potentially reclaim 50% of the VAT on lease payments for your electric vehicle when you put your car through your company.
+- Provided you are registered for VAT, you can potentially reclaim VAT on lease payments for your electric vehicle when you put your car through your company.
 You can claim 100% if the car is for 100% business use only and not available for private use.
 50% VAT is reclaimable if used for personal use.

 - If you buy the car, you can claim 100% VAT if it’s only used for business miles and not available for personal use at all.

 - The installation of a charge point at work also qualifies for the first-year allowance and you can claim tax relief of 100% in the year these costs were incurred.

 Why electric cars reduce costs